Hardware Guide: Your Personal Computer and Equipment

 The Macintosh OS (or macOS) operating system is very crash resistant.
 Many PCC clients report that Macintosh laptops have better battery life than similar laptops from other manufacturers.
 The disadvantage of Macintosh computers is that they may cost more than some other options and some familiar software may not be available.

-Any Macintosh computer running macOS Big Sur (version 11) or better is suitable for all Partner and PCC EHR functions.
-PCC recommends that Macintosh users update their computers to macOS Monterey (version 12), as the update is free and improves the security and reliability of your computer.
+Any Macintosh computer running the current macOS is suitable for all Partner and PCC EHR functions.
+PCC recommends that Macintosh users update their computers to the most recent macOS version, as the updates are free and improve the security and reliability of the computer.

 When Should I Update My System Software?: PCC recommends that Macintosh users regularly run the “Software Update” utility, found in the “About This Mac” option in the Apple menu, to ensure security on their machines.
-However, for major annual operating system releases, such as the next named release of macOS (Monterey, Ventura, etc), PCC recommends users wait a few months or until the first major patch before they update their workstations.
+However, for major annual operating system releases, PCC recommends users wait a few months or until the first major patch before they update their workstations.

 Microsoft Windows